openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 ## Instruction

 Since API version 9, the stage model allows an application to obtain a **ResourceManager** object based on **context** and call its resource management APIs without first importing the required bundle.
 This approach, however, is not applicable to the FA model.
-For details about how to reference **context** in the stage model, see [Context in the Stage Model](../../application-models/application-context-stage.md).
+For details about how to reference **context** in the stage model, see [Context in the Stage Model].

 ```ts
 import Ability from '@ohos.application.Ability';